cal-itp/data-infra/docs/architecture/data.md

 ### Determine upstream source type

-To determine the best storage location for your raw data (especially if it requires manual curation), consult the [Data Storage Guidance within the Cal-ITP Data Pipeline Google Doc](https://docs.google.com/document/d/1-l6c99UUZ0o3Ln9S_CAt7iitGHvriewWhKDftESE2Dw/edit).
+To determine the best storage location for your raw data (especially if it requires manual curation), consult the [Data Collection and Storage Guidance within the Cal-ITP Data Pipeline Google Doc](https://docs.google.com/document/d/1-l6c99UUZ0o3Ln9S_CAt7iitGHvriewWhKDftESE2Dw/edit).

 The [Should it be a dbt model?](tool_choice) docs section also has some guidance about when a data pipeline should be created.